 A few days after sending my first campaign, 100% of my subscribers received the email.
 However, my email landed in the junk folder for all subscribers using Outlook and Hotmail.
 I had much better results for subscribers using Gmail.
 Out of my Gmail subscribers, almost half received my campaign in the primary tab rather than the promotions tab, which I was pleased with.

-I was happy to see that ActiveCampaign had more than 100 premade automation “recipes,” including basic welcome and abandoned cart workflows as well as industry-specific options for health care, real estate, and other fields.
+I was impressed to see that ActiveCampaign had more than 250 premade automation “recipes,” including basic welcome and abandoned cart workflows as well as industry-specific options for health care, real estate, and other fields.
 I also spotted ActiveCampaign automation options that handily integrate with apps like Salesforce and Facebook.

 The email automations I set up tend to be relatively simple.
 For example, I often automatically tag engaged subscribers and frequent buyers so I can send targeted campaigns later.
 ActiveCampaign made this easy.

 But I think ActiveCampaign’s more complex automations could help generate more leads and sales.
 For example, you can set up an automated follow-up email for subscribers who expressed interest in certain e-commerce products.
 You can also create an automated email to upsell recent buyers on related products or services.

 In addition to the premade automations, ActiveCampaign lets you create completely custom automations from scratch.
 There were about two dozen automation triggers to choose from, ranging from opens and link clicks to online purchases and abandoned carts.

 ActiveCampaign made it easy to automate tagging within these sequences, which means you can handle subscriber segmentation efficiently.